Anushka-codergirl/c-programming-blog/content/blog/hello-world/index.md

 description: "Hello World"
 ---

 This is my second post on my new C Programming blog!
-How exciting!

-I'm sure I'll write a lot more interesting things in the future.

 Oh, and here's a great quote from this AZ Quotes on [Programming](https://www.azquotes.com/quote/803730).